hydra3333/VRDTVSP/README.md

 # VRDTVSP

-## built primarily with vbscript
+### built primarily with vbscript

 ### ONLY works on a Win10x64 PC with specific licensed software an free software
 ### and preset folder/file locations
 ### and TV Scheduler Pro recordings

-Tries to convert time-shifted (thus free in AU) OTA files to non-interlaced formats playable by Chromecasts and thus are suitable for casting.
+Tries to convert time-shifted (thus free in AU) OTA interlaced and progressive recordings to non-interlaced formats which are playable by Chromecasts and thus are suitable for casting.

+Input: .ts container files with mpeg2/h.264 interlaced or progressive video and mpeg2/ac3/aac audio.
+Output: .mp4 container files with deinterlaced h.264 video codec and aac audio codec.

-Tries to deal with random-ish bitrates and aspect-ratios and audio-delays and recording glitches.
+Tries to deal with seemingly random-ish bitrates and aspect-ratios and audio-delays and recording glitches.

-Tries to deinterlace as required.
+Tries to deinterlace if required.

-Tries to slightly denoise and sharpen with settings that depend on resolution and specific content.
+Tries to slightly denoise and sharpen with settings that depend on source codec and specific content.

 Dependencies:
 1. *.ts OTA capture files created by TV Scheduler Pro